-Here we show and discuss nitrogen emission data as used in the EMEP MSC-W model calculations performed in 2019 and presented to the Fifth Joint session of the Working Group on Effects and the Steering Body to EMEP which took place in Geneva in September 2019.
-The emission data have been derived from the 2019 official data submissions to the UN ECE LRTAP Convention as of June 2019.
-The gridded distributions of emissions have been provided by the EMEP Centre on Emission Inventories and Projections (CEIP) on the new 0.1° x 0.1° resolution.
-For the first time, nitrogen emission data were updated on this resolution also for the 1990s, so that new EMEP MSC-W model calculations could be performed for the entire period from 1995 to 2017 (see BSEFS "Atmospheric nitrogen deposition to the Baltic Sea").
-Details about the methods of gridding and gap-filling emission data performed by CEIP can be found in the EMEP status report 1/2019 (EMEP, 2019, their section 3.8), which is publicly available on the web.
+In this fact sheet we present and discuss nitrogen emission data as used in the EMEP MSC-W model calculations performed for the 1995-2018 period.
+For all years, the gridded distributions of emissions have been provided by the EMEP Centre on Emission Inventories and Projections (CEIP) on 0.1° x 0.1° resolution.
+Details about the methods of gridding and gap-filling emission data done by CEIP can be found in the EMEP status report 1/2020 (EMEP, 2020, their section 3.7), which is publicly available on the web.